-At the beginning of fall semester, an orientation program is held to acquaint new students with the staff, faculty, services, and facilities of East Georgia College.
+Prior to the beginning of fall semester, an orientation program is held to acquaint new students with the staff, faculty, services, and facilities of East Georgia College.
 Registration, academic advisement, rules and regulations, and academic affairs are discussed during orientation.
-One day is set aside for advising and testing new students at the beginning of fall, spring, and summer semesters.